Community Choice Energy

 - Increased customer choice.

 - Local control of resource decisions and rates.

-- Lower electricity costs.
+- Competitive electricity costs.

 - Opportunities for innovative new energy programs (energy efficiency, distributed generation, economic development, etc.).

 What will my energy bill look like with SDCP?